 I'm a postdoc at Columbia University's Zuckerman Institute, working with Elias Issa.
-In 2019, I got my PhD at Brain & Cognitive Sciences at MIT, working in Josh McDermott's Computational Audition Lab.
+In 2019, I got my PhD in Brain & Cognitive Sciences at MIT, working in Josh McDermott's Computational Audition Lab.

 Broadly, I'm interested in the computation, neuroscience, and behavior of everyday perception.
 I want to make detailed connections between the three.